 Their followers and your potential customers will recognize the sincerity and that will give them that extra push in the right direction, and encourage them to become your customer.

-If you decide to team up with micro-influencers, just keep in mind that a single post will not obtain as much result as continuous cooperation.
-Like any other marketing strategy, this takes work but you will realize that there are a lot of benefits in building long-term relationships with these brand advocates.
+If you decide to team up with micro-influencers, keep in mind that a single post will not obtain as much result as continuous cooperation.
+Like any other marketing strategy, this takes work, but you will realize that there are many benefits in building long-term relationships with these brand advocates.